- Brand name

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you have or have had any of the following medical conditions:

 - severe diarrhoea associated with the use of antibiotics

 - any gastrointestinal (stomach or gut) problems

-If you have not told your doctor or pharmacist about any of the above, do so before you start taking Dalacin C capsules.
+If you have not told your doctor about any of the above, tell him/her before you start taking Dalacin C capsules.

 Taking other medicines